Yes, we offer expeditions during the summer, however we’re not a summer camp. Keep reading to learn more.

-For example, if a course includes rock climbing, students will push past their perceived limits and learn they can do more than they think.
+For example, if your child’s course includes rock climbing, they’ll push past their perceived limits and learn they can do more than they think.
 They’ll learn outdoor skills that will allow them to travel through a wilderness-like environment, as well as the skills of working together as a team.
-They’ll cook meals together in the evenings, and sit around a campfire before finding their sleeping bags.
+They’ll cook meals together in the evenings, and sit around a campfire before finding their sleeping bag.

 Another example of challenge + fun is the adventure of sailing the wild coast of Maine.
 The unique marine environment serves as the backdrop for students to learn a progression of skills, from chart and compass navigation and weather observation, to small boat seamanship and working together in a tight team environment.
 Skills learned through these challenges can be applied to the challenges of life at home.
 Living aboard a small boat, they’ll master skills and work closely as a team, at times with humor and hilarity, to make memories that last a lifetime.